Saied74/stationmaster/README.md

 on this page are required.
 All dates and times are in UTC.
 The file is stored in the contest directory as specified in the config.yaml file.

-A few final notes:
+### A final note:
 1. I am building this as a single user local application
-2. It is intended to run on a Raspberry Pi as the station controller
+2. It was originally intended to run on a Raspberry Pi as the station controller, though I originally developed the application on a Mac.
+I am moving it to a Mac Mini.
 3. It also depends on specific hardware as I have described above.

 I have taken some liberties with how I have used the Go web